uptechteam/ios-cookbook/4-architecture.md

 ## MVVM

-Our needs satisfy fine-tuned for our purposes [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model–view–viewmodel) architecture.
+Our needs satisfy fine-tuned [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model–view–viewmodel) architecture.

 Architecture is heavily dependent on [RxSwift](https://github.com/ReactiveX/RxSwift) framework, but may be easily used with any other reactive framework.